midaf-ryanshah/midafblog.github.io/_posts/2025-01-13-witty-title.md

 ---

 That was a lot of words and confusing plans, so thank-you for sticking with me.
-The TL;DR is we are making a smaller game to help inject some finances and tests into the large actual real game.
+The TL;DR is we are making a smaller game to help inject some finances and tests into the much larger project.

 That's the gist of the current M.O.
-Now, that doesn't mean the smaller game has to be bad - not in any sense.
-But it has to be small.
+Now, that doesn't mean the smaller game has to be bad - not at all.
+But it does have to be significantly small.

-The parameters for the game is that it has to be small, cheap to make but it have the Mid AF DNA in it - something that only we can make.
+The parameters for the game is that it has to be small, cheap to make but it has to have the Mid AF DNA in it - something that only we can make.

 We've been spitballing for ages what that small game should be.
 There have been endless prototypes and tests.
 We're talking a whole year of on-again off-again experiments to see if we could find that secret sauce of a condensed Mid AF experience that we're happy with.

-It also has the unfortunate role of introducting us to the world so that little small game that could has a lot of pressure on it to succeed.
+The smaller project also has the unfortunate role of being the first one to introduce Mid AF to the world so that little small game has a lot of pressure on it to succeed.

 "So what is the small game?"
 I hear you ask.